 Particularly associated with this role, she has gone on to sing Aida with great success at Covent Garden; the Opernhaus Zurich; Opera Australia; the New National Theatre in Tokyo; the Dallas, San Diego, Cincinnati, Pittsburgh and Detroit Operas and at the Ravinia Festival with the Chicago Symphony Orchestra under James Conlon.

-In the 2014/15 season she returns to the Openhaus Zurich for further performances of Aida, and she returns to the Dallas Opera to sing the title role in La Wally and to Opera Australia for Aida and her first Elisabetta Don Carlo.
+In the 2014/15 season she returns to the Openhaus Zurich for further performances of Aida, to the Dallas Opera to sing the title role in La Wally and to Opera Australia for Aida and her first Elisabetta Don Carlo.
 Future seasons see her return to the San Diego Opera and to the Metropolitan Opera.

 Other notable highlights have included Liù Turandot at Covent Garden; Cio Cio San Madama Butterfly and Amelia Simon Boccanegra for the Hamburg State Opera; Liù, Cio Cio San and Mimi La bohème at Dresden’s Semperoper; Micaëla Carmen for the New York City Opera; Micaëla, Liù, Elvira Ernani and Lucrezia I due Foscari in Bilbao; Vivetta L’Arlesiana and Fidelia Edgar in Carnegie Hall with the Opera Orchestra of New York and Bess Porgy and Bess with the Berlin Philharmonic Orchestra under Sir Simon Rattle.